-- 3 tsp baking powder (I use 1 sachet of lievito Pane degli Angeli)
+- 3 tsp baking powder (or one sachet of lievito Pane degli Angeli)

 Mix all of the ingredients together (except for the oil) in a mixing bowl until well combined.
 The mixture should be soft, not as liquid as pancake batter but not dense like bread dough either.

 Over low heat, heat a small saucepan with enough oil for the fritters to float.
 Drop teaspoon-sized blobs of the dough into the hot oil and fry until evenly golden-brown, about 90 seconds.
 I fried 3-4 doughnuts at a time (don’t overcrowd the pan as that will make the temperature drop).